awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 ### Example 4: Change the Fleet Capacity Based on a Schedule<a name="autoscaling-cli-schedule"></a>

-Changing your fleet capacity based on a schedule allows you to scale your fleet capacity in response to predictable changes in demand\.
+Changing your fleet capacity based on a schedule lets you scale your fleet capacity in response to predictable changes in demand\.
 For example, at the start of a work day, you might expect a certain number of users to request streaming connections at one time\.
-To change your fleet capacity based on a schedule, you can use the Application Auto Scaling [PutScheduledAction](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_PutScheduledAction.html) API action or the [put\-scheduled\-action](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html) CLI command\.
+To change your fleet capacity based on a schedule, you can use the Application Auto Scaling [PutScheduledAction](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_PutScheduledAction.html) API action or the [put\-scheduled\-action](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/put-scheduled-action.html) AWS CLI command\.

-Before changing your fleet capacity, you can list your current fleet capacity by using the AppStream 2\.0 [describe\-fleets](https://docs.aws.amazon.com/cli/latest/reference/appstream/describe-fleets.html) CLI command\.
+Before changing your fleet capacity, you can list your current fleet capacity by using the AppStream 2\.0 [describe\-fleets](https://docs.aws.amazon.com/cli/latest/reference/appstream/describe-fleets.html) AWS CLI command\.

 ```
 aws appstream describe-fleets --name fleetname